cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * Change to using a range-for loop instead of `std::copy()` to output the `vector`.
 Hint: use `const auto&`.

-* Use member functions `begin()` and `end()` in the call to `std::sort()`.
+* Use **member** functions `begin()` and `end()` in the call to `std::sort()`.
 Does the compile to the same thing?
 Which style do you prefer?

 * Rewrite the second `for`-loop using an index variable and subscript access.
 Do you still prefer this form?

 There are many member functions belonging to `std::vector` and the other standard containers, and even experienced C++ programmers don't remember them all.
-There are even more (over 100) function templates (algorithms) which operate with the standard containers through iterators; where there is a choice between both the member function should be used as this will be specialized for the container type.
-There is almost never a need to write a mini-algorithm which operates within a loop over the elements of a container, as would be needed in C or with built-in arrays; they have been implemented in the Standard Library ready for you to use.
+There are also many (over 100) function templates (algorithms) which operate with the standard containers through iterators; where there is a choice between using both, the member function should be used as this will be specialized for the container type (thus potentially more efficient).
+There is almost never a need to write a mini-algorithm which operates within a loop over the elements of a container, as would be needed in C; they have already been implemented in the Standard Library ready for you to use.

 When you reach for a container, `std::vector` is often the best fit, and should be your natural first choice.
 Should you decide that one of the other container types is needed, this would usually be a design decision made early in the development of your program.
 There is uniformity in the naming of the member functions, so all containers support `clear()`, for example.
 However as soon as you delve into the implementation details, such similarity appears superficial.
-It is important to have a basic understanding of the implementation of each container so that their individual advantages and limitations are understood, in order for the correct one to be chosen and used effectively.
+It is important to have a basic understanding of the implementation of each container such that their individual advantages and limitations are understood, in order for the correct one to be chosen and used effectively.

 As an example, consider the use of `std::find()` versus member function `find()` when using `std::string`, `std::vector` and `std::set`; this function finds the first occurence of its parameter in the specified container.
 The `std::set` container is similar to `std::vector` except that it maintains its elements in sorted order.
 The differences are: